ILIAS-eLearning/ILIAS/components/ILIAS/Forum/PRIVACY.md

 If a post has been written with a **pseudonym**, the pseudonym entered appears instead of the username and is recognizable as such.

 If **statistics** are activated in the forum, a table is available for all users with read access, in which at least the **username** and the **number of posts** are listed for users with posts.
 If the personal profile is enabled, the first name and surname are also displayed.

-If a **learning progress** is activated in the forum and you have the authorization to see the learning progress of other users, it will be displayed here.
+If a **learning progress** is activated in the forum and a user has the permission "View learning progress of other users", it will be displayed in the statistics table.

 If the **notification settings** of a forum allow the individal deactivation of an automatic notification, a list of all course or group members with username, first and last name, as well as the permission is displayed.